capdiz/africastalking_elixir/README.md

 ## Usage
 In order to send an SMS, we require a list of options like `options = [username: "sandbox", to: "+256772******", message: "Omar's coming yo!"]`.

-If you are using your AfricasTalking sandbox account your username should `sandbox'.
+If you are using your AfricasTalking sandbox account your username should be `sandbox`.

 __Sending an SMS__